Support Athens by Locals!

 A new elevator has made Acropolis accessible to visitors with disabilities once again.
-More specifically, a cutting-edge wheelchair lift along with new paths specially designed for physically challenged individuals have recently been inaugurated to help travelers reach Acropolis Hill in the most effortless way possible.
+More specifically, a cutting-edge wheelchair lift and new paths specially designed for physically challenged individuals have recently been inaugurated to help travelers reach Acropolis Hill in the most effortless way possible.

-In this article, we’ll go over everything you need to know about using the new Acropolis elevator as well as the new disabled routes.
+In this article, we’ll review everything you need to know about using the new Acropolis elevator and the new disabled routes.

 For many years, visiting Acropolis Hill was nearly impossible for thousands of travelers with disabilities.

-Up until 2017, disabled visitors could make use of a construction site elevator which was installed on the side of the famous hill not long before the start of the 2004 Olympic Games.
+Up until 2017, disabled visitors could use a construction site elevator installed on the side of the famous hill not long before the start of the 2004 Olympic Games.

 Visitors arriving in Acropolis later on, however, were often very disappointed to find out that the elevator was under maintenance due to small damages caused by the wind and rain of the winter months.

-Eventually, in 2019, the Greek state and the Onassis Foundation agreed to work together on upgrading the infrastructure of the Acropolis in order to provide easier access to people with disabilities.
+Eventually, in 2019, the Greek state and the Onassis Foundation agreed to work together on upgrading the infrastructure of the Acropolis to provide easier access to people with disabilities.
 Their plans included:

 Constructing the elevator was a difficult technical procedure as it’s the only of its kind in the world whose angle is almost 90 degrees.